javascript-tutorial/en.javascript.info/3-animation/1-bezier-curve/article.md

 [iframe src="demo.svg?p=0,0,1,0.5,0,1,0.5,0&animate=1" height=370]

-Not smooth Bezier curve:
+A non-smooth Bezier curve (yeah, that's possible too):

 [iframe src="demo.svg?p=0,0,1,1,0,1,1,0&animate=1" height=370]

 As the algorithm is recursive, we can build Bezier curves of any order: using 5, 6 or more control points.
-But in practice they are less useful.
+But in practice many points are less useful.
 Usually we take 2-3 points, and for complex lines glue several curves together.
 That's simpler to develop and calculate.

 ```smart header="How to draw a curve *through* given points?"
 We use control points for a Bezier curve.
 As we can see, they are not on the curve.
 Or, to be precise, the first and the last ones do belong to curve, but others don't.